hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 - `hedera.mirror.test.performance.clientSubscribeTimeoutSeconds[x]` - The wait time a client will hold on for to receive expected message counts
 - `hedera.mirror.test.performance.clientUseMAPI[x]` - Toggle to use the Mirror API (MAPI) endpoints under the [Hedera Java SDK](https://github.com/hashgraph/hedera-sdk-java)

+HTS tests require additional properties to execute, including
+-   `hedera.mirror.test.performance.recipientId` - account id on network 'x.y.z' format to receive tokens
+-   `hedera.mirror.test.performance.tokenId` - token id on network 'x.y.z' format to transfer
+-   `hedera.mirror.test.performance.transferAmount` - number of tokens to transfer between accounts
+-   `hedera.mirror.test.performance.restBaseUrl` - the url for the REST service to request from
+-   `hedera.mirror.test.performance.restMaxRetry` - the number of retries used to acquire a transaction from the REST service
+-   `hedera.mirror.test.performance.restRetryBackoffMs` - the interval (in milliseconds) between retry attempts when requesting a tranasction from the REST service
+-   `hedera.mirror.test.performance.expectedTransactionCount` - the minimum number of transactions needed to mark the test successful
+-   `hedera.mirror.test.performance.batchRestTimeoutSeconds` - the number of seconds given to the REST sampler to receive all of the transactions from the REST service.

 > **_Note:_** currently only the `E2E_Multi_Client_Subscribe_Only.jmx` test plan uses multiple clients.
 All others use a single client.
 So in most cases only hedera.mirror.test.performance.clientProperty[0]

 ## JMX Test Plan Structure